litzinger/queue/README.md

 nohup bash path/to/loop.sh &
 ```

+It is recommended to setup a crontab or bash script to automatically execute the queue worker.
+If that is not an option
+you can use a service such as [Better Stack](https://betterstack.com/uptime) or [UptimeRobot](https://uptimerobot.com/)
+to hit an ExpressionEngine action endpoint (e.g. https://acme.com/?ACT=123) at a regular interval.
+After you install
+Queue the action URL will be presented to you in the module's admin page.

 When choosing which method and how often a worker runs it is important to consider _what_ it is processing.
 If you are running
 a cron every minute that ends up processing 100 jobs, and each job is long running task, it increases the chance of
 the job failing.
 Running a worker more frequently and processing a smaller number of jobs helps reduce failures.
 The queue